SO MANY OPTIONS TO CHOOSE FROM.

 Notes: Bright, winey acidity, creamy body, sweet and nutty with notes of dark chocolate and caramel

 Excelso Huila RFA comes from a group of small Rainforest Alliance certified farms with an average size of 2 hectares each.
 They all use manual hand-crank de-pulping machines to remove the cherry from the beans and raised beds for drying them.
 These efforts have been rewarded with Rainforest Alliance Certification, one of the most strict sustainability seals.
-The positive impact to the preservation of this region's biodiversity is substantial.
+The positive impact on the preservation of this region's biodiversity is substantial.

 Notes: Perfect balance of brightness and body with consistent characteristics from start to finish